 A month ago, I started a part-time construction job.
 I am helping to build a house and guest house on some rural property.
 The guest house affords some incredible views of the ocean and a secret river.
 It would be the perfect place to hide out during the winter and write a novel.

-On the job, I perform all manner of grunt work tasks: sanding, painting, hauling lumber and plywood, site clean up, various nailing, shining nails (I’ll explain that in a later piece), a bit of sawing, drilling, etc. Nothing that requires fine carpentry because I have no skills whatsoever.
+On the job, I perform all manner of grunt work tasks: sanding, painting, hauling lumber and plywood, site clean up, various nailing, shining nails, a bit of sawing, drilling, etc. Nothing that requires fine carpentry because I have no skills whatsoever.

 I will say, I am improving every day on the job, learning something new in reality and metaphor, and experiencing a few tiny silent epiphanies here and there.
 I’m also writing a lovesick country song in my head (more on that later as it develops…it could evolve into a concept country album much like Willie Nelson’s Red Haired Stranger).
 One of the country songs references Karl Marx and Smirnoff vodka.